+Potentially Potentially Less Than No Impact

+Significant Significant Significant

+Impact Unless Impact

+Mitigation -

+Incorporated

-Potentially Significant Impact Potentially Significant Unless Mitigation Incorporated Less Than Significant Impact No Impact f.
-Otherwise substantially degrade water quality?
-X Implementation of the Stormwater Pollution Prevention Plan re of water quality. ferenced in 3.9.a will m inimize deg radation g.
-Place housing within a 100-year flood hazard area as mapped on a federal Flood Hazard Boundary or Flood Insurance Rate Map or other flood hazard delineation map?
-X The facility is not located in a 100-year flood plain area.
-The prwhich is an area determined to be outside the 0.2% annual chan • EMA Zone Χ, i.
-Expose people or structures to a significant risk of loss, injury, or death involving flooding, including flooding as a result of the failure of a levee or dam?
-X The facility is not located in an area that would be subject to int ındation du e to failure o f a levee or dam.
-3.9 LAND USE AND PLANNING Would the project: a Dhygically divide an established community?
-1 1 X a.
-Physically divide an established community?
-The facility is located in an industrial area and has been operat 2004.
-The proposed project, therefore, does not have the procommunity. • ember of b.
-Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect?
-X
+f.
+Otherwise substantially degrade water quality? Х

+Implementation of the Stormwater Pollution Prevention Plan referenced in 3.9.a will minimize degradation of water quality.

+g.
+Place housing within a 100-year flood hazard area as mapped on a federal Flood Hazard Boundary or Flood Insurance Rate Map or other flood hazard delineation map? Х i.
+Expose people or structures to a significant risk of loss, injury, or death involving flooding, including flooding as a v result of the failure of a levee or dam? Λ

+The facility is not located in a 100-year flood plain area.
+The project site is located in FEMA Zone X, which is an area determined to be outside the 0.2% annual chance floodplain.

+The facility is not located in an area that would be subject to inundation due to failure of a levee or dam.

+3.9 LAND USE AND PLANNING Would the project:

+a.
+Physically divide an established community? --

+The facility is located in an industrial area and has been operating at the same location since November of 2004.
+The proposed project, therefore, does not have the potential to physically divide an established community.

+b.
+Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, Х local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect?